WDI-SEA/react-development-course-materials/06-Applied Practice/02-exploring-documentation-exercise.md

 - What is a "ref"?
 List the pros and cons of using it.

-- Describe 1-way and 2-way data binding.
+- Describe one-way and two-way data binding.
 Which model does React use?
 Explain and compare to other popular front-end frameworks.

 - Describe how to best gather information from a form in React.
-Be prepared to show code!
+Be prepared to show code.

-- Compare and contrast conditional rendering vs. the`shouldComponentUpdate()` lifecycle method.
+- Compare and contrast conditional rendering and the `shouldComponentUpdate()` life cycle method.
 When would we use one over the other?

 - Compare and contrast stateful, stateless, and functional components in React.
 List the pros and cons of each.
 When would we use one over the other?

-- Is there a lifecycle method to prevent the initial rendering of a React component?
+- Is there a life cycle method to prevent the initial rendering of a React component?
 Explain why or why not.

 <aside class="notes">

-**Teaching Tips**
+**Teaching tips**:

-- Have each group choose a different question to answer so there are no repeats.
+- Have each group choose a different question to answer so there's no repetition.
 - Circulate while the groups are developing their presentation.
-- Time the presentations so the activity moves along (each should be no longer than 5 minutes).
+- Time the presentations so the activity moves along (each should be no longer than five minutes).

 </aside>